amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices_advanced/readmes/5DOCKER.md

   - Say [MovieService and Customer Service] are implemented in Java and [the other ones] are implemented in Python.
 But we don't want different deployment procedures for each of these microservice types.

-  - How can we get a common way to deploy all microservices irrespective of the language/framework that is used to build these microservices?
+  - How can we get one common way to deploy all microservices irrespective of the language/framework that is used to build these microservices?

+  - That's where containers come into picture.
+The most popular container tool is Docker.